 Our History and Mission

-The Beth Israel Deaconess Medical Center Harvard Psychiatry Residency Training Program (BIDMC-HPRTP) provides residents with strong clinical training in all areas of psychiatry and robust opportunities for academic exploration and professional development.
-BIDMC has a distinguished history of training leaders in psychiatry for the past several decades, and has been a core institution of the Harvard-Longwood Psychiatry Residency Training Program, together with Massachusetts Mental Health Center and Brigham and Women’s Hospital since 1994.
-Beginning with the class entering in June of 2017, we will be recruiting for a new program, BIDMC-HPRTP.
+The Beth Israel Deaconess Medical Center Harvard Psychiatry Residency Training Program provides residents with strong clinical training in all areas of psychiatry and robust opportunities for academic exploration and professional development.
+BIDMC has a distinguished history of training leaders in psychiatry for the past several decades, and has been a core institution of the Harvard-Longwood Psychiatry Residency Training Program since 1994.
+In June of 2017, the first PGY1 class for the new BIDMC-Harvard program began their work in our program.
 We are excited for the opportunity to continue to utilize our clinical and academic strengths to produce the next generation of doctors at the forefront of psychiatry.